marynablynk/blynk-particle-integration-withbp/README.md

 ```

 ### Hardware authentication on Blynk
 Static AuthToken will be used for device authentication.
-A unique TemplateI D, Template Name, and AuthToken should be included in the firmware.
+A unique Template ID, Template Name, and AuthToken should be included in the firmware.

 1. In the Blynk.Console, navigate to **Search** > **Devices** and click **+ New Device**.
 2. Choose the **From template** option.